 Current Vacancies at Headway

-Fundraising Development Officer
+Fundraising Development Officer (Colchester, Essex)

 An exciting opportunity has arisen to bring your experience and knowledge of fundraising to help change the lives of adults with acquired brain injury.
 You will join our fundraising team on a permanent basis 37.5 hrs per week.
 In return, you will receive a salary of £24,000 plus benefits.

 For over 35 years Headway Essex has specialised in supporting people living with acquired brain injury.
 Our person centred approach means our clients are at the heart of the work we do, providing support and advice at every stage of their recovery post hospital discharge.

 As a proactive charity, whose services are always in demand, the Fundraising team raise vital funds to enable us to continue providing and improving these valued services across Essex.

 We’re looking for an ambitious, confident and engaging individual who has proven experience of; working with community fundraisers to maximise income generated through community activities; and building new relationships with donors, corporate and other organisations to develop sustainable funding sources.
 You will be based in Colchester, but will be required to travel to work across Essex.